 moments of exquisite healing

 The past throws stones on the future.
 And all of them fall on the present.

-I also hold a certificate and practice a psychotherapy called EMDR therapy.
+I also hold a certificate in, and practice a psychotherapy called, EMDR therapy.

 EMDR therapy is the abbreviation for a type of psychotherapy called Eye Movement Desensitization and Reprocessing.
 This therapy began primarily as a way to address the impact of trauma, particularly Post-Traumatic Stress Disorder.

 EMDR therapy has expanded and is now being used effectively for many other problems as well.
 Rigorously controlled studies of EMDR therapy have been published that substantiate its usefulness.
 Numerous international organizations and government bodies have endorsed it, including:

 In EMDR therapy, you receive bilateral sensory stimulation — such as eye movements, gentle tapping or sounds — while you focus on difficult feelings, anxiety, psychological and body symptoms or disturbing memories.

 When EMDR is used in our work together, the natural processing abilities of your brain and nervous system and your healing abilities are activated, and your body-mind balance and wholeness are supported.